🔄

 July 2 in The Battery

-Every Thursday during the run, join Civics is Sexy for a lively pre-show civic conversation in the park before the show.
+Every Thursday during the run, join Civics is Sexy for a lively pre-show civics conversation in the park before the show.
 Join us for voter registration, interactive activities, and a short discussion exploring the play’s themes—power, persuasion, crowd psychology, and democratic fragility—before the performance begins.

 6:15pm: Voter registration & info booth open